 If the event is approved by the group, then open the 'events space' Google calendar and find a date and time for the event and put it in the calendar. (provided be the Event Group Coordinators)

 3. Introducing the think.dk space, guidelines and paperwork to new hosts:

 - ‘How to use the rooms’ document

-- Remind new event hosts to sign and hand in the 'Hosting Agreement ' before having any events (located on the bottom shelf of the info table)
+- Have new event hosts sign and hand in the 'Hosting Agreement ' before having any events (located on the bottom shelf of the info table)

-- Let new event hosts know where to find ‘The Event income form’ (located on the bottom shelf of the info table) and make sure they are aware of the 50% income rule.
+- Let new event hosts know where to find ‘The Event Income Form/Donation Form’ (located on the bottom shelf of the info table) and make sure they are aware of the 50% income rule.

 - Let them know the guideline on how to put the event on the think.dk website is online.

 - Event posters, flyers and social media pics/posters need to have the think.dk badge/watermark

 - they need to make their own Facebook event and add think.dk as a co-host

 4. Finding out who will be responsible for the event planning tasks over the next decided period of time.
 This is done voluntarily, but in the case that no one volunteers, the group has decided that names would then be picked.

 5. Share the minutes on the the #events Slack channel.

 To see the specific guidelines for the Event Group Coordinators click here